cszach/three.js-skeleton/README.md

 [use]: https://github.com/you-create/three.js-skeleton/generate

 A basic template for small three.js experiments.
+An example is being built, stand by.

 Looks good?
 [Use this template][use].